 Health Indicator Report of Overweight or Obese

 This view is for adults aged 25 and older.
-The highest rate of overweight/obesity is seen for adults with less than a high school education.
+The lowest rate of overweight/obesity is seen for adults with a college degree or higher.

 NotesOverweight or obese is defined as a BMI of 25 or more.
 BMI is calculated by dividing weight in kilograms by the square of height in meters.
 In 2016, Utah BRFSS modified its methodology for age adjustment for increased precision.
 With this change Utah is consistent with both the U.S. and other states using IBIS.
 Data has been updated from 2011 onward in all chart views to reflect this change. [[br]] [[br]] Age-adjusted to U.S. 2000 standard population.